wintercms/wn-user-plugin/README.md

 This plugin will fire some global events that can be useful for interacting with other plugins.

-- **rainlab.user.beforeRegister**: Before the user's registration is processed.
+- **winter.user.beforeRegister**: Before the user's registration is processed.
 Passed the `$data` variable by reference to enable direct modifications to the `$data` provided to the `Auth::register()` method.
-- **rainlab.user.register**: The user has successfully registered.
+- **winter.user.register**: The user has successfully registered.
 Passed the `$user` object and the submitted `$data` variable.
-- **rainlab.user.beforeAuthenticate**: Before the user is attempting to authenticate using the Account component.
+- **winter.user.beforeAuthenticate**: Before the user is attempting to authenticate using the Account component.
-- **rainlab.user.login**: The user has successfully signed in.
+- **winter.user.login**: The user has successfully signed in.
-- **rainlab.user.logout**: The user has successfully signed out.
+- **winter.user.logout**: The user has successfully signed out.
-- **rainlab.user.deactivate**: The user has opted-out of the site by deactivating their account.
+- **winter.user.deactivate**: The user has opted-out of the site by deactivating their account.
 This should be used to disable any content the user may want removed.
-- **rainlab.user.reactivate**: The user has reactivated their own account by signing back in.
+- **winter.user.reactivate**: The user has reactivated their own account by signing back in.
 This should revive the users content on the site.
-- **rainlab.user.getNotificationVars**: Fires when sending a user notification to enable passing more variables to the email templates.
+- **winter.user.getNotificationVars**: Fires when sending a user notification to enable passing more variables to the email templates.
 Passes the `$user` model the template will be for.
-- **rainlab.user.view.extendListToolbar**: Fires when the user listing page's toolbar is rendered.
+- **winter.user.view.extendListToolbar**: Fires when the user listing page's toolbar is rendered.
-- **rainlab.user.view.extendPreviewToolbar**: Fires when the user preview page's toolbar is rendered.
+- **winter.user.view.extendPreviewToolbar**: Fires when the user preview page's toolbar is rendered.

 Here is an example of hooking an event:

-    Event::listen('rainlab.user.deactivate', function($user) {
+    Event::listen('winter.user.deactivate', function($user) {
         // Hide all posts by the user
     });

 A common requirement is to adapt another to a legacy authentication system.
-In the example below, the `WordPressLogin::check` method would check the user password using an alternative hashing method, and if successful, update to the new one used by October.
+In the example below, the `WordPressLogin::check` method would check the user password using an alternative hashing method, and if successful, update to the new one used by Winter CMS.

-    Event::listen('rainlab.user.beforeAuthenticate', function($component, $credentials) {
+    Event::listen('winter.user.beforeAuthenticate', function($component, $credentials) {
         $login = array_get($credentials, 'login');
         $password = array_get($credentials, 'password');